jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 The first concept I'm going to introduce are <strong>classes</strong>.
 According to [Wikipedia](http://en.wikipedia.org/wiki/C%2B%2B_classes):

 <blockquote>
-A class is a user defined type or data structure declared with keyword class that has data and functions (also called methods) as its members whose access is governed by the three access specifiers private, protected or public (by default access to members of a class is privat> e).
+A class is a user defined type or data structure declared with keyword class that has data and functions (also called methods) as its members whose access is governed by the three access specifiers private, protected or public (by default access to members of a class is private) e).
 </blockquote>